 New Orleans, LA 70122

-Louisiana Books 2 Prisoners is a volunteer-run program dedicated to providing free reading material to prisoners in the following Southeastern states: Louisiana, Alabama, Arkansas, Mississippi.
+Louisiana Books 2 Prisoners is a volunteer-run program dedicated to providing free reading material to prisoners in the following Southeastern states: Louisiana, Alabama, and Arkansas.
 Due to our limited budget and inventory, we can only send one package every three months to any single person.

 You do not need to register with us to receive books.
 Just write us a letter and tell us what kind of books you would like to read.
 Please let us know your full name, identification number, and address.
 We also recommend including this information within the letters themselves in case the envelope is lost or damaged.